Fellsmarch/ENCE260-Battleships/README.md

 # BATTLESHIP

 Welcome to the BATTLESHIP README.
 This README will help you run BATTLESHIP and teach you how to play.

+## Objective

+BATTLESHIP is a guessing game for two players.
+Each player has two ships which are placed and marked on the LED screen.
+The locations of their ships are concealed from their opponent (Custom screen divider).
+Players alternate turns calling "shots" at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.

 ## Prerequisites